Skip to main content

 Banding

-During the winter months, we color-band resident black-capped chickadees, white-breasted nuthatches, red-breasted nuthatches, and dark-eyed juncos to take an in-depth look at how both individual birds and these particular species adjust their territories throughout the year, how they interact in mixed-species flocks, and whether they return to the same wintering locations annually.
+When time allows during the winter months, we color-band resident black-capped chickadees, white-breasted nuthatches, red-breasted nuthatches, and dark-eyed juncos to examine how both individual birds and these particular species adjust their territories throughout the year, how they interact in mixed-species flocks, and whether they return to the same wintering locations annually.
 During the summer months, our banding efforts contribute to the national MAPS effort, as described above.